Security Trust and Savings: Architecture and design

 horizontal bands, and the classical motif of the office window panels is repeated in a horizontal band below the brackets.

 The interior bank lobby features original marble floors and freestanding covered columns as well as restored banded marble walls and high ceilings.
 Much of the rest of the interior has been renovated and remodeled.

 In popular culture

 This building is widely believed to be the inspiration for the Cahuenga Building, a fictional building that housed the office of Philip Marlowe, the hardboiled detective featured in a number of Raymond Chandler's stories.
 Additionally, The Brasher Doubloon, a film adaption of Chandler's The High Window, features this building as that location.
-The intersection outside this building is named Raymond Chandler Square as a tribute to the belief that Phillip Marlowe's office was located here.
+The intersection outside this building is named Raymond Chandler Square as a tribute to the belief that Philip Marlowe's office was located here.
+In 1994, the Square was designated Los Angeles Historic Cultural Monument No. 597.

 This building's exterior was a common filming location for and can be seen in many Buster Keaton, Harold Lloyd, and Charlie Chaplin films.